Iceland Northern Lights Family Multi-Adventure Tour - Older Teens & 20s

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-Northern Lights are an incredible natural phenomenon and as such, are unpredictable.
-The probability of sightings are affected by weather, the phase of the moon, and many other factors, so even in Iceland, sightings are not guaranteed.
-Our journey through the Land of Fire and Ice is a magical winter adventure full of the planet's most remarkable natural treasures, whether or not we're lucky enough to see Northern Lights.
+The northern lights are an incredible natural phenomenon and, as such, are unpredictable.
+The probability of sightings are affected by weather, the phase of the moon and many other factors, so even in Iceland, sightings are not guaranteed.
+Our journey through the Land of Fire and Ice is a magical winter adventure full of the planet's most remarkable natural treasures, whether or not we're lucky enough to see the northern lights.